Information for host institutions

 - the availability of any research and/or other support

-- the rights and responsibilities of postdoctoral fellows
+- the rights and responsibilities of postdoctoral researcher

-- any other institution-specific policies that might apply to the Banting Fellow
+- any other institution-specific policies that might apply to the Banting postdoctoral researcher

-Fellowships are paid either through the host institution (in most cases in Canada) or directly to the fellow.
-The Banting Postdoctoral Fellowships program does not cover research funding nor overhead/administrative costs.
-The fellowship is a stipend that is awarded to the fellow.
+Fellowships are paid either through the host institution (in most cases in Canada) or directly to the postdoctoral researcher.
+The Banting Postdoctoral Fellowships program does not cover research funding or overhead/administrative costs.
+The fellowship is a stipend that is awarded to the postdoctoral researcher.

 For more information on award administration, please refer to Holding a Fellowship.